rubyconfig/config/README.md

 ## Embedded Ruby (ERB)

-Embedded Ruby is allowed in the configuration files.
+Embedded Ruby is allowed in the YAML configuration files.
+ERB will be evaluated at load time by default, and when the `evaluate_erb_in_yaml` configuration is set to `true`.

 Consider the two following config files.

 * ```#{Rails.root}/config/settings.yml```